Discover what F-1 students are required to report during their 24-month Science, Technology, Engineering and Mathematics (STEM) extension.

 Discover how international students maintain their visa status while working in the USA after graduating—gaining practical work experience related to their program of study.

-F-1 students may apply to the USA Citizenship and Immigration Services for Post-Completion Optional Practical Training (OPT) work authorization, which helps them apply their classroom learning to the real-world.
+F-1 students may apply to the U.S. Citizenship and Immigration Services for Post-Completion Optional Practical Training (OPT) work authorization, which helps them apply their classroom learning to the real-world.

 F-1 students who receive Science, Technology, Engineering and Mathematics (STEM) degrees and meet other requirements (see below) are eligible to apply for a 24-month extension of their Post-Completion Optional Practical Training (OPT).